How to Protect Against Ransomware

 Tip 7: Use Sophisticated Scanning Technologies

 Ransomware elude traditional antivirus scans because they activate from unknown or seemingly harmless files that get into your system through downloads or through browsing.
-This is why one of the best methods involving free Ransomware Protection involves the use of advanced scanning tools like Comodo Forensic Analysis to detect ransomware.
-Plus, when Comodo Forensic Analysis tags a file as unknown, it uploads the file to Comodo’s Valkyrie servers.
+This is why one of the best methods involving free Ransomware Protection involves the use of advanced scanning tools like Xcitium Forensic Analysis to detect ransomware.
+Plus, when Xcitium Forensic Analysis tags a file as unknown, it uploads the file to Xcitium’s Valkyrie servers.
 The Valkyrie service aids in ransomware detection by running these files through a battery of tests.

 Ransomware is no joke.
 Researchers estimate that ransomware will cost 5 billion USD globally in 2018.
 Don’t let your business or your family play a part in paying this large amount.
 Learn how to protect against ransomware now.